Skip Navigation

 Upcoming Events

 International students in J-1 status are eligible to request off-campus employment and training authorization through a provision called “Academic Training”.
-Workshop participants will be educated on what Academic Training is, how it can be used by international students, and what steps are involved in requesting Academic Training authorization at Johns Hopkins University.
+Workshop participants will be educated on what Academic Training is, how it can be used by students in J-1 status, and what steps are involved in requesting Academic Training authorization at Johns Hopkins University.
 To register and to submit questions, click on the date below:

 Curricular Practical Training (CPT) for F-1 Students

-International students use CPT as a mechanism to gain authorization for off-campus internships, practicums, and job opportunities while studying in their academic programs at JHU.
-Participants of this workshop will understand the eligibility requirements for CPT, deadlines to apply for CPT, and necessary steps for CPT approval.
+International students use CPT as a mechanism to gain authorization for off-campus internships, practicums, and training opportunities while studying in their academic programs at JHU.
+Participants of this workshop will learn about the eligibility requirements for CPT, deadlines to apply for CPT, and necessary steps for CPT approval.
 To register and to submit questions, click on the date below:

 Optional Practical Training (OPT) Workshop for F-1 Students